Skip to main content

 Best for: Telehealth-heavy practices (behavioral health, primary care) that need browser-based video without patient app downloads.

-Workflow gap: Doxy.me handles the video session.
-Pre-visit intake, post-visit notes, and recording handling typically flow through separate platforms — each with its own BAA requirement.
+Workflow gap: Doxy.me covers the video session itself, while pre-visit intake, post-visit clinical notes, and any recording or transcription handling flow through separate platforms, each requiring its own BAA in the vendor inventory.

 7. SimplePractice (for behavioral health)